 Once in this folder, click “Upload” and Browse to find your vCard file (in my example it will be john.smith.vcf).
 Upload that file and it will be listed on screen and look like this:

 From this point, left-click on the down arrow just to the right of “8 sec” (in the above example) to view the context menu of you new file, then click on “Copy Public Link” as the above picture shows.
 This will copy the link for everyone to access your vCard file.

 Now that you have the link to your file, placing “http://dl.dropbox.com/u/6629489/john.smith.vcf” in your email signature wouldn’t look very good, you want it to be easy to read and share.
 To make it look good, use a URL shortener like bit.ly.

 4. Share your vCard link

-Now you have the link: http://bit.ly/myvcard – you can share this with anyone and everyone.
+Now you have the link from bit.ly – you can share this with anyone and everyone.
 More importantly, you can place this link somewhere in your signature line like this (adding your link details to the end):